rcjng/dynamic-display-settings-switcher/README.md

 - By default, sets the resolution and refresh rate, when plugged, to the maximum supported resolution and refresh rate and when unplugged, to FHD or equivalent and the minimum supported refresh rate.

 ## Known Issues & Inconveniences
-- Incompatible on non-Windows systems
+- Incompatible on non-Windows systems.

 ## TODO
-- Add brightness setting
+- Add brightness setting.
-- Add manual resolution change functionality
+- Add manual resolution change functionality.
-- Add config file to create and store user profiles for AC and battery
+- Add config file to create and store user profiles for AC and battery.
-- Add tray icon with GUI to modify config file
+- Add tray icon with GUI to modify config file.
-- Update .exe icon
+- Update .exe icon.